Skip to main content

 4. any additional information the applicant would like the admissions committee to know.

-Students seeking the Master of Science degree within the Forensic Psychology Track at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Forensic Psychology program.
+Students seeking the Master of Science in Forensic Psychology at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Forensic Psychology program.

 Students in the M.S.
 Forensic Psychology Program at UND are required to complete 30 credits.
 This includes 18 credits of required coursework, 6 to 9 credits of elective courses, and 6 credit hours of thesis credit.
 The Forensic Psychology program does not have a comprehensive examination.